sachingsachin/otel/README.md

 Once you have the proper maven dependencies, then you can get OTL instances to create your own tracers, spans and monitor objects.

+# Collector
+[Collector](https://opentelemetry.io/docs/collector/) is a stand-alone tool that can receive telemetry data, process it and then feed to other tools like Jaeger, Prometheus, Fluent Bit, etc.
+While a collector process is not strictly needed, and small dev projects can do without a collector, its strongly recommended to have one for production and critical uses because collector improves the scalability, performance and stability of receiving and exporting data.
+It also supports retries, encryption, batching and sensitive data filtering.

+The structure of any Collector configuration file consists of four classes of pipeline components that access telemetry data:
+1. Receivers
+2. Processors
+3. Exporters
+4. Connectors : These join two pipelines, acting as both exporter and receiver.
+A connector consumes data as a receiver at the end of one pipeline and emits data as an exporter at the beginning of another pipeline